D0ntPanic/tpscube/README.md

 # TPS Cube

 This is an open source application for tracking cube solves.
+This is the code that runs on [tpscube.xyz](https://tpscube.xyz).

+It is written in pure Rust using the [egui](https://github.com/emilk/egui) framework.

-* Automatic scramble generation
+* Automatic scramble generation.
-* Streamlined session tracking optimized for quick practice sessions
+* Streamlined session tracking optimized for quick practice sessions.
-* Solve history that isn't lost when quick resetting sessions
+* Solve history that isn't lost when quick resetting sessions.
-* Bluetooth cube support with split timing and advanced stats
+* Bluetooth cube support with split timing and advanced stats.
-* Graphical reports for tracking progress
+* Graphical reports for tracking progress.
+* Automatic cloud sync across all your devices without any privacy concerns.
+Your data is completely anonymous, is shared only when you explicitly share solves, and there are no ads of any kind.
-* (Planned) Algorithm library and practice mode
+* (Planned) Algorithm library and practice mode.

 # Supported platforms

+* Anything that runs a web browser with WebGL support
-* Windows / MacOS / Linux with a native Qt frontend
+* Windows / MacOS / Linux with a native binary (and without Electron!)

 # Scrambling algortihms